minkcv/vm/docs/opcodes.md

     BIN: 0000 0101 0011 0010

 ##### EXT NOP 0x6
-No operation. used to waste time.
+No operation.
+Used to waste time.

     ASM: NOP
     BIN: 0000 0110 0000 0000

+##### EXT BRKP 0x7
+Break point.
+Puts the vm in a break state when running with the debug option.
+A no-op when not running with the debug option.

+    ASM: BRKP
+    BIN 0000 0111 0000 0000

 #### ADD 0x1
 Adds the values in the last 2 registers and stores the value in the first register.